Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Results

 The inferred value of $\kappa$ is in quite reasonable agreement with the reported high-frequency dielectric constant of hBN ($\varepsilon_{\rm hBN} \approx 4.5$) \cite{Geick}; however we point out that the use of a fixed $\kappa$ is likely oversimplified, since $\varepsilon_{\rm hBN}$ is known to vary at energies below $\sim$100~meV due to optical phonon modes, and therefore the effective $\kappa$ may in fact vary somewhat for different $ns$ exciton states.

 Finally, we note that the experimentally-determined exciton mass in monolayer WS$_2$ ($m_r = 0.175~m_0$) is slightly heavier (by $\sim$10\%) than predicted by recent density functional theory \cite{Berkelbach, Kormanyos, Wickra}, and that the monolayer's screening length $r_0 = 3.4$~nm is about 10\% smaller.
 A discrepancy of similar magnitude was also recently reported for the exciton mass in monolayer WSe$_2$ \cite{StierPRL}, suggesting that further refinements of existing theories may be warranted.
-Furthermore, and perhaps more interestingly, as shown below we find that these differences become even more pronounced in the molybdenum-based TMD monolayers MoS$_2$ and MoSe$_2$, where the experimentally-determined exciton masses are significantly heavier than predicted.
+A possible origin of such discrepancy may be a polaron-related effect \cite{Frohlich_polarons_1950, Iadonisi_1987_Polaron, Chen_JAP_2018_polarons,Glazov_2019_PRB_polaron}, which can give a larger correction to the exciton mass for more highly excited excitons (because their size exceeds the phonon-polaron radius and binding energy is less than the phonon energy).
+If refined theories confirm such a scenario, our measurements may provide a way to estimate this polaron effect.
+As shown below, these differences are even more pronounced in \textit{all} the molybdenum-based TMD monolayers.